lta-rs/lta-rs/README.md

 No.

 > What is the plan to move to `std::future`?

-Currently waiting for dependencies to move to `std::future`.
-However, this might take some time and different libraries might update at different times, so I am currently experimenting on making the APIs exposed to users use `std::future` while the internal implementation depends on the `compat` layer provided by `futures-preview`.

 All the async stuff is currently on preview and will be released for `0.3.0`.
 I do not want to rush the implementation of async APIs to ensure that the ergonomics of them are user friendly.
 Considering that a lot of libraries are currently moving to `std::future`,